What is the Lifelong Loan Entitlement (LLE)?

 What Type of Courses Can the LLE Be Used for?

-The lifelong loan entitlement will be available for higher and further education courses at levels 4, 5 and 6.
-The LLE is much more flexible than the current system; for example, a person could take the equivalent of 4 years of level 4 qualifications during their working life.
+The lifelong loan entitlement will be available for higher and further education courses at levels 4, 5, and 6.
+The LLE is much more flexible than the current system; for example, a person could take the equivalent of four years of level 4 qualifications during their working life.
 Under the current system, only one level 4 qualification would be eligible for a student loan.

-The LLE will recognise technical qualifications the same as academic courses.
+The LLE will recognize technical qualifications in the same way as academic courses.
 Higher Technical Qualifications at levels 4 and 5 will be treated the same as university courses, and a person could take multiple HTC throughout their career.

 When Will the LLE Become Available?

-Students looking to take level 4, 5, or 6 courses using student finance before the 2025 academic year can still use the existing student loans system.
-Advanced Learner Loans are available for college courses at levels 4 to 6.
+Students looking to take level 4, 5, or 6 courses using student finance for courses starting before January 2027 can still use the existing student loans system.
+Similarly, Advanced Learner Loans are available for college courses at levels 4 to 6.

 Student Finance for postgraduate study remains unaffected, and students will still be able to use a master’s loan to fund this level of qualification.